When regular brushing cleans 60% of the tooth surfaces, it goes without saying that there is a need to use something to clean that remaining 40%.

 Advantages and disadvantages

-The fact that these 2 products are powered by electricity does bring some signficant benefits, most notably you have to apply less effort than string floss.
+The fact that these 2 products are powered by electricity does bring some significant benefits, most notably you have to apply less effort than string floss.

 But there are certainly some negatives as well as positives.